aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Telpiskā variabilitāte pēdējā gada mediānajai ūdens satura veģetācijā indeksa (NDMI) vērtībai, starpkvartiļu apgabals analīzes šūnā (1 ha)

 **Procedure:** Directly follows [preprocessing](#Ch04.13).
-First Q1 and then Q3
+The workflow `egvtools::input2egv()` is used to calculate Q1 and Q3 for every cell.
-is calculated for every cell with the workflow `egvtools::input2egv()`.
-Finally, subtracting Q1 from Q3 and writing final raster with specified layername.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-Last year is 2024.
+To protect against potential data loss at the edges, inverse distance weighted (power = 2) gap filling is implemented.
+Next, Q1 is subtracted from Q3.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+The "last year" is 2024.

 ``` r